erikbg7/rick-and-morty-poll/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Setup
+- Create Prisma schema (only done the first time) ```npx prisma init```
+- Add correct database url in .env file
+- Make a migration with any change done in the Prisma schema `npx prisma migrate dev`

+- Starts studio to visually see the DB information `npx prisma studio`

+-